Skip to content

 Hovering Action Description

-1. Parameters.
-Zero or more.
-All variable definitions appearing before ReturnValue variable assumed to be action parameters.
-Everything after ReturnValue are just internal variables needed for given action.
+2. Parameters (zero or more).
+All variable definitions appearing before the ReturnValue variable are assumed to be action parameters.
+Everything after ReturnValue consists of internal variables needed for a given action.

-2. Variable ReturnValue.
-May contain an action result (you may assign it through the course of the action)
+3. The ReturnValue variable.
+May contain an action result (you can assign it during the action's execution).

 Execution